asadiqui/Inception/README.md

 - ✅ FTP server with external access (FileZilla compatible)
 - ✅ Static website (portfolio) at `/portfolio/`
 - ✅ Adminer database interface at `/adminer/`
-- ✅ Portainer Docker management at `/portainer/`
+- ✅ cAdvisor container monitoring at `/cadvisor/`

 ### 🧪 **Tests You Need to Perform**